asjad99/asjad99/README.md

 ### Hi there 👋

 I'm currently working at DSL Lab (UoW).
-My interests lie at the intersection of programming languages and machine learning.
-Following projects ideas in computer science and their applications in real world.
+My interests include: programming languages, computer graphics/vision and Artificial intelligence.
+Following projects explore ideas in computer science and their applications in real world.

 <!--
 **asjad99/asjad99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.